m13253/JKSN/README.md

 All UTF-16 strings are little endian, that is for ASCII characters, the second byte is zero.

     0x3n (where 0<=n<=b): a UTF-16 string containing n byte pairs is followed
-    0x3c: an unsigned 8-bit integer is followed, representing the nearest previous UTF-16 string with this DJB Hash (one byte pair as a unit) value.
+    0x3c: an unsigned 8-bit integer is followed, representing the nearest previous UTF-16 or UTF-8 string with this DJB Hash value.
     0x3d: an unsigned 16-bit integer and a UTF-16 string containing that amount of byte pairs is followed
     0x3e: an unsigned 8-bit integer and a UTF-16 string containing that amount of byte pairs is followed
     0x3f: a positive variable length integer and a UTF-16 string containing that amount of byte pairs is followed

 #### UTF-8 strings:

-    0x4n (where 0<=n<=b): a UTF-8 string containing n bytes is followed
+    0x4n (where 0<=n<=c): a UTF-8 string containing n bytes is followed
-    0x4c: an unsigned 8-bit integer is followed, representing the nearest previous UTF-8 string with this DJB Hash value.
     0x4d: an unsigned 16-bit integer and a UTF-8 string containing that amount of bytes is followed
     0x4e: an unsigned 8-bit integer and a UTF-8 string containing that amount of bytes is followed
     0x4f: a positive variable length integer and a UTF-8 string containing that amount of bytes is followed